iron0012/tdhopper.com/content/articles/2012-07-12-operations-research-and-computer-programming.md

 Title: Operations Research and Computer Programming
 Date: 2012-07-12 09:21:57
 Author: Tim
-Categories: Research, OR Inside Baseball, Computing,
+Category: Research, OR Inside Baseball, Computing,
 Slug: operations-research-and-computer-programming

 For part of my sophomore year of college, I was a computer science major.
 When I realized that I loved my CS theory courses while my classmates hated them, I decide to major in math instead.
 I enjoyed the programming classes enough, but programming is not what I wanted to spend my time doing.